Shyft-to/js/README.md

   - `list()`: List an NFT for sale in the marketplace.
   - `unlist()`: Unlist an already listed NFT.
 This operation will make the NFT unavailable for sale, and nobody would be able to buy this NFT until it is listed back again.
   - `buy()`: Buy the listed NFT from the marketplace

+* `bidding`: A sub-namespace to bid, cancel bid, accept bid, check active bids and many more.
+  - `active()`: Get details of all the active bids in a marketplace.
+  - `bid()`: Bid on an NFT for sale in the marketplace.
+  - `cancelBid()`: Cancel the existing bid.
+  - `acceptBid()`: NFT owner can accept the bid, the owner gets the bid amount and the bidder receives the NFT.

 ### Create a marketplace